AddisonFP/Biped-Motor-Control/README.md

 $-10\degree \leq \theta_i \leq 90\degree$
 $-90\degree + \theta_i \leq \phi_i \leq 0\degree + \theta_i$

 ##### In the interest of generating a problem we can solve, we decide to abstract it from real world physics, seeing if we can encourage similar behavior mathematically.
-In other words, we do not consider things such as friction or mass but instead have rules such as the foot being on the ground fixes it in place or neither foot on the ground causes a negative velocity in the y direction.
+In other words, we do not consider things such as friction or mass but instead have rules such as the foot being on the ground should fix it in place or neither foot on the ground causes a negative velocity in the y direction.

 Given the constraints in the previous section, we have devised the following cost functional, with our desired final position as $y^*$.